• Skip to main content

 Print Pin Recipe

 Green Goddess Dressing bursts with fresh herb flavor.
-Serve as a salad dressing, veggie dip, with grilled shrimp, or toss into hot pasta.
-This is my Mom's 1970's original recipe from California.
+This original Green Goddess Dressing recipe became a wildly popular Southern California recipe in the 1970s.
+Serve as a salad dressing, a cold dip with vegetables, with grilled shrimp, or toss into hot pasta.

 Servings 32 2-tbsp servings (2 cups)